Ilija Bozoljac: Style of play

-Bozoljac is known for his unique style of play.
-He often changes the way he performs forehands and backhands, hitting double-handed forehands and single-handed backhands.
-He also has a strong serve, but he has to limit the strength of his serve due to a back injury.
-Nevertheless, he still serves well over 200 km/h.
+Bozoljac was known for his powerful serve, which could reach speeds of up to 245 km/h, as well as his aggressive groundstrokes.
+His playing style was distinctive, often alternating between a double-handed forehand and a single-handed backhand.
+A back injury later forced him to moderate his serve, though he continued to exceed 200 km/h during his career.

 Personal life

-Bozoljac was born on August, 2, 1985 in Aleksandrovac, Serbia, to Jelena and Miroljub Bozoljac.
+Bozoljac was born on 2 August 1985, in Aleksandrovac, Serbia, Serbia, to Jelena and Miroljub Bozoljac.
 He started playing tennis in TK Partizan in Belgrade and turned pro in 2002.
-He's married to Andrijana Basarić since 2011 and they have two daughters named Lola (b.
+He has been married to Andrijana Basarić since 2011, and they have two daughters named Lola (b.
 2012) and Nika (b.
 2015).
 They live in Belgrade, Serbia.